gurmeetsaran/sqltesting/README.md

 - **Redshift**: Struct types are not supported due to lack of native struct/record types (uses SUPER type for JSON)
 - **Snowflake**: Struct types are not supported due to lack of native struct/record types (uses VARIANT type for JSON)

-### Athena/Trino Struct Parsing Issues
-- **Numeric String Fields**: When returning struct fields from Athena/Trino, numeric-looking strings (e.g., zip codes like "02101") lose their leading zeros and are parsed as integers.
-This is due to the string-based struct format returned by these engines.
-(See TODO in `_types.py:_parse_string_value`)

 ### Database-Specific Limitations
 - **BigQuery**: Does not support nested arrays (arrays of arrays).
 This is a BigQuery database limitation, not a library limitation.
 (See TODO in `test_struct_types_integration.py:test_nested_lists`)